 - After spending some time in Antioch, Paul set out from there and traveled from place to place throughout the region of Galatia and Phrygia, strengthening all the disciples (Acts 18:23 NIV).

-The reason Saddleback Church has grown to the size it has today is that we don’t lose people along that journey.
+The reason Saddleback Church has grown to the size it has today is because we don’t lose people along that journey.

 So how do you preserve the fruit of your evangelistic outreach?

 First, contact every visitor—and particularly every salvation decision—within 48 hours.
 If you don’t connect with visitors soon, their response will get colder and colder.
 They’ll simply figure their decision—whether it was to attend your church or make a lifetime commitment to Christ—wasn’t that important to you.
 If you need to get extra volunteers or hire extra help, do it!

 Contact your visitors and decisions by phone, email, and letter.
 In fact, it’s good to do all three if you can.
 Whether or not visitors return to your church has a lot to do with the kind of contact you make with them.
 If you write a letter, write it in personal language, not business language.
 Sign the letter with only your first name.
 Make it as personal and informal as you can.
 Focus on expressing love, not information.